syedaumme/InfraPilot-SandBox/README.md

 - Practice automation with intent (cron, scripts)
 - Understand **why** and **when** to automate

-### 3. Interview-Ready System Explanation
-- Be able to explain *what the system does* and *why it is designed this way*
-- Practice tradeoffs, scope control, and design reasoning
-- Build a project that can be confidently discussed end-to-end in interviews

 ---

 ## 🧩 High-Level System Architecture